ediamin/css-class-manager/README.md

 - **Advanced Autocomplete Control:** Streamline block styling with autocomplete functionality for CSS classes.
 - **Effortless Class Management:** Easily add, edit, or remove CSS classes directly within the manager interface.
+- **Body and Post Classes:** Add custom class names to post body and post containers using body_class and post_class filters directly from the post editor.
+- **Theme.json Integration:** Automatically include global class names generated from theme.json settings in your class suggestions.
 - **Show the control in its own panel:** User specific settings to show the Addional CSS Class(es) control in its own panel.
 - **Import and Export:** Seamlessly transfer custom CSS class names to ensure consistency across projects.